 To accommodate their impressive collections, they chose a beautifully restored 3-story funduq which is essentially an old inn which once catered to the needs of travelers and merchants who were passing through the city.

 Being one of the lesser-know tourist attractions in Morocco, the House of Photography is by no means the busiest or most popular tourist attraction in the area, but it is still very popular, and it is certainly worthy of a visit.

 If you only have one or two days to spare in Marrakech, then it will really depend on your level of interest regarding this type of museum.

 As has been mentioned, there are thousands of fascinating photos, slides, documents, maps, postcards and etc. to keep you busy for at least two or three hours, and the museum also has a very rare full-color documentary which was filmed in Morocco in 1957.

-If you do decide to visit the House of Photography, don’t forget to enjoy a good cup coffee or a pot tea on the museum’s rooftop terrace before you leave.
+If you happen to book one of our Egypt and Morocco Tours that include some free time in Marrakech and you need a break from the crowds, visit the House of Photography, and don’t forget to enjoy a good cup coffee or a pot tea on the museum’s rooftop terrace before you leave.

-The museum is open daily from 09h30 to 19h00, and admission is Dh40 for adults, which is more or less what you can expect to pay at most Morocco tourist attractions.
+The museum is open daily from 09h30 to 19h00, and at the time of writing, admission was Dh40 for adults, which is more or less what you can expect to pay at most tourist attractions in the country.
 There is no admission fee for children.